 Through Common Goods, we strive to alleviate food insecurity for Westfield State students while they work toward completing their education, as well as for any members of the Westfield State community who are in need of help providing for themselves and their families.

-Common Goods provides a safe and welcoming space in which to distribute a variety of nutritious non-perishable, fresh and frozen food items and basic necessities at no cost.
+Common Goods provides a safe and welcoming space in which to distribute a variety of non-perishable foods and personal care items no cost.

 Common Goods is a very short walk from the main campus.